U.S. woman reportedly loses leg in shark attack in Turks and Caicos

 In a news release shared on social media on Wednesday night, the Royal Turks and Caicos Islands Police Force said that the unidentified woman, 22, was from Connecticut.

-According to additional police reports, she and a friend were snorkeling in an area near the Blue Haven Resort.
+According to additional police reports, she and a friend were snorkeling on Providenciales, the third-largest island in the country, in an area near the Blue Haven Resort.
 However the resort told CBS News the woman was "staying at another resort, on another boat, nowhere near our resort or marina."
-The resort is located on Providenciales, the third-largest island in the country.

 It's not clear how the two escaped the shark and returned to shore.
 Police said that a resort employee called the police around 3:07 p.m. local time to request an ambulance.